SmithWillSuffice/ohanga-pai/content/blog/73_M_again_but_aged_well.md

 ## Governments _are_ "implementing MMT"??

-This is a giant "WFT!"
-One youtube poster was essentially blaming "MMT" for all the ills of today's inflations, tc., the usual straw-man attack on MMT.
+This is a giant "WTF!"
+One youtube poster was essentially blaming "MMT" for all the ills of today's inflations, etc., the usual straw-man attack on MMT.

 My counter:
 > No government is implementing MMT recommended policy (ZIRP, JG, eliminate